Clustering of multivariate tail dependence using conditional methods: Introduction

 We address the limitations of existing methods by developing a clustering framework for multivariate extremes that leverages the CE framework.
 This enables flexible, parametric exploration of tail dependence in arbitrary dimensions, in contrast to the existing non-parametric approach of \citet{Vignotto2021}, and overcomes the data sparsity issue often associated with drawing interpretations from fitted CE models.
 Many classical models and clustering frameworks assume AD \citep{Vignotto2021,Boulin2025}, but recent literature argues that AD models are inappropriate for environmental data \citep{Opitz2016,Dawkins2018,Huser2024}.
 Our clustering method can flexibly handle both AD and AI.

-Using the working Gaussian modelling assumption of \citet{Heffernan2004}, we define a closed-form divergence measure for CE models which permits clustering using traditional similarity-based algorithms.
+To compare fitted CE models, we propose a dissimilarity measure that is computationally tractable in high dimensions.
+We employ the skew-geometric Jensen-Shannon divergence ($\JSGa{}$) of \citet{Nielsen2019}, which yields a closed-form divergence for multivariate Gaussian distributions.
+Combined with the working Gaussianity assumption of \citet{Heffernan2004}, our proposed extremal skew-geometric $\JSGa{}$ divergence measure is computationally efficient, non-negative, and bounded, which makes it well suited to clustering of multivariate extremes using traditional similarity-based algorithms.
 Our clustering approach delivers a unified and statistically principled tool for exploratory analysis of multivariate extremes, facilitating the identification of groups with similar tail dependence.

 The remainder of this paper is structured as follows.
-Section~\ref{sec:method} introduces our novel dissimilarity measure for multivariate CE models, via the skew-geometric Jensen-Shannon divergence $\left(\JSGa{}\right)$ of \citet{Nielsen2019}, and we further illustrate its use for clustering of multivariate extremes.
+Section~\ref{sec:method} introduces our novel dissimilarity measure for multivariate CE models, and we illustrate its use for clustering of multivariate extremes.
 Section~\ref{sec:sim} provides a simulation study where we demonstrate that our approach outperforms the clustering method of \citet{Vignotto2021}.
 In Section~\ref{sec:application}, we apply our clustering framework to Irish meteorological data, and identify sites with similar tail dependence between precipitation and wind speeds.
 Section~\ref{sec:discuss} concludes with a discussion of our findings, the limitations of our method, and potential avenues for future work.